 Hard work merits reward, so celebrate your accomplishment!
 Whether that’s going out for ice cream, having a nice dinner, seeing a movie, or hanging out with friends—relax and enjoy your success.

 The college you’ve been accepted into will likely send you a bit of material to peruse.
-Make sure you go over it and pay attention doing so.
-You’ll learn valuable information such as the financial aid opportunities they’ve awarded you, what program you’ve been accepted into, when classes start, where to register for courses, and next steps.
+Make sure you go over it and pay attention while doing so.
+You’ll learn valuable information such as the financial aid opportunities they’ve awarded you.
+What program you’ve been accepted into, when classes start, where to register for courses, and any next steps.
 This is all vital info, especially if this is the school you’re planning on attending.

 Wait for More Acceptance Letters

 Most letters ship out in March and April (unless you applied EA/ED in which case you could hear back from them any time from November to February).
 And since the average student applies to 6-8 schools.
 You’re likely planning on hearing back from a few more colleges yet.
 You probably applied to some safety schools, matches, and reaches, so you’ll have a range of colleges sending you letters soon.

 It’s easy to get excited once you’ve received your first letter.
 Especially if it’s from a school you’re really interested in.
 But try to wait for the other letters to come in before you commit.
 One may offer you more scholarships and aid than another, which can change people’s minds.